Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 ```
 >[!TIP]
-> Bauh is the prefered package manager its in your App list
+> Bauh is the prefered package manager its in your App list ise the searxh finction to find the package you want.
+This manager will also update apps and packages.

 > [!IMPORTANT]
 > ## ROGUE ENEMY